 The 'crisis' is currently emblematized as the fundamental term for organising, sensing and representing Greek social experience.
 Broadly defined as the destabilisation of any number of spheres (financial, social, environmental etc.), the 'crisis' entails the workings of imagination and representation as engaged by individuals and by official mechanisms of signification.
 The 'crisis' thus engenders poetics, ideologies, polemic, aesthetics and rhetoric.
 This workshop seeks to make sense of the Greek 'crisis', its experiences and representations, by bringing together anthropologists and visual practitioners.
-The workshop emphasises the sensorial level, and particularly visuality (taken to mean both the embodied act of seeing and the act of representation, a sphere of affect and a realm of cultural production.
+The workshop emphasises the sensorial level, and particularly visuality (taken to mean both the embodied act of seeing and the act of representing).
+The workshop approaches the 'crisis' as a field of experience, an object of representation, a sphere of affect and a realm of cultural production.